RAF Mendlesham: Current use

-With the end of military control the former technical site of Mendlesham to the southwest of the airfield was developed into an industrial estate.
+With the end of military control the former technical site of Mendlesham, which was to the southwest of the airfield was developed into an industrial estate.
 Large, expansive buildings were constructed over the area, around the T2 hangar that still exists.
-The balance of the airfield was returned to agricultural use; the runways, hardstands and perimeter track being largely removed for aggregate and today are fields, although parts of the perimeter track and the 02/20 runway remain as single-track farm access roads.
+The balance of the airfield was returned to agricultural use; the runways, hardstands and perimeter track were largely removed for aggregate and today are fields, although parts of the perimeter track and the 02/20 runway remain as single-track farm access roads.
 No evidence of the wartime control tower remains.
 The NE end of the 20 runway has a small portion remaining at full width.
 A few wartime buildings are in use by farmers.
 Only the faintest hint of a perimeter track remains visible.
 A small but impressive memorial bronze plaque, subscribed to by the men of the 34th Group before their departure and erected in 1949 on the old airfield next to the A140 road, was stolen in April 2010 and presumably melted down for scrap.
-In January 2014 an appeal was started to raise £35,000 to replace it in the more secure location of St Mary's Church in Mendlesham.
+In January 2014 an appeal was made to raise £35,000 to replace it in the more secure location of St Mary's Church in Mendlesham.

 Some aerospace-related use still remains though: one portion of runway 08/25, although now covered with grass, is now in use by local microlight pilots and by Suffolk Coastal Floaters hang-gliding club along with a blister-type hangar at the EOR.